Social Action

+Social Justice is at the heart of many Unitarian Universalists’ faith and the social action committee was created to serve that facet of our faith.
 We are accredited from the Unitarian Universalist Society as a Welcoming Congregation to gay, lesbian, bisexual and/or transgender people.
 Currently, we are working on achieving “Green Sanctuary” status from our national organization, the Unitarian Universalist Association.

-Our social justice activities include:
+Past social justice activities

 Sharing the Plate: Share-the-Plate is a community outreach project that reflects the TPUUF social justice philosophy.
 By donating one half of our Sunday non-pledge collection to a nonprofit group selected by the Social Action Committee, TPUUF gives back to the community in a meaningful and ongoing way.
 Share-the-Plate is held on Brunch Sunday (the second Sunday of the month).
 A local group is selected by the Social Action committee.
 A brief description of the work of the selected group is included in service.
 Half of the funds collected that day are donated to the selected cause.
 Some groups we have supported are William Way, SAAC, Variety Club Camp, Laurel House, and Suicide Prevention with a special emphasis on youth.
 More information about our Share-the-Plate recipients can be found at our facebook page